Updated

 - ethylamine and phenyl-2-propanone (phenylacetone).

 Further, possession carries a very precise legal definition.
-A defense, then, is for a defendant to show that he/she did not possess the above chemicals.
+A defense is for a defendant to show that he/she did not possess the above chemicals.

 This is a popular defense for many drug crimes.
-The State of California says that police can only conduct a search or seize items pursuant to a valid search warrant.
-If they do not have one, then they must have a valid excuse.
-If no warrant or excuse, then any evidence gathered from the unlawful search or seizure can get excluded from the case.
+The State of California says that police can only conduct a search or seize items under a valid search warrant.
+If they do not have one, they must have a valid excuse.
+If there is no warrant or excuse, then any evidence gathered from the unlawful search or seizure can be excluded from the case.

 If a defendant can show that law enforcement conducted an illegal search or seizure, then a judge could dismiss evidence from a case, reduce a defendant’s charges, or drop the charges entirely.